misteu/RPiCoffee/docs/README.md

 # RPiCoffee

-This project's goal is to have a coffee machine being able to respond to different HTTP-Responses 'cause nobody likes to wait for the machine.
+This project's goal is to enable a coffee machine being able to respond to different HTTP-Responses.
+'Cause nobody likes to wait for the machine.

 **Possible scenarios are:**
 - turn on and shutting down the machine via HTTP-request